rangsimanketkaew/deepcv/docs/usage/training-model.md

 ============================== DONE ==============================
 ```

-Once you see the line `=== DONE===` it means that the training is completed.
+Once you see the line `=== DONE===`, the training is successfully completed.
-You can then use the output saved in the folder you specified in the input file for further works, i.e., generating CVs.
+You can then use the files saved in the output folder you specified in the input file for further post-training works,
+e.g., use the trained model to generate CVs.

 ## Outputs

 DeepCV save autoencoder, encoder, and decoder models separately in output directory.

-Example of a list of output generated and saved by DeepCV (sorted by name).
+Example of a list of outputs generated and saved by DeepCV (sorted by name).

 ```sh
 assets